llorracc/as.180.369-2023-Fall/materials/draft/README.md

 **Agenda**
 - Discuss your results section (10 minutes ea).
 - Discussion of ChatGPT/AI Whispering practices and approahces.
-- Demonstrate Jupyter Rise for creating slides from your work.
 - Demonstrate jupyter-nbconvert to export jupyter rise slides.

 **Homework**
-- Work on the presentation of your paper using Jupyter Rise.
+- Work on the presentation of your paper.
 - Revisit your LitMaps and highlight/callout/denote in someway the citations that you actually reference in your draft.
+    - Use these papers as seeds and generate a new map.
+See if you find new papers.
+    - Come prepared to discuss these new maps.